JasonPunyon/jasonpunyon.github.com/source/_posts/2014-09-03-a-wild-anomaly-appears.markdown

 categories: ml
 ---

-So, I'm working on the new Data Team at Stack Exchange now.
-Truth is we have no idea what we're doing ([wanna join us?](http://careers.stackoverflow.com/jobs/62161/data-science-engineer-stack-exchange)).
+So, I'm working on the new Data Team at [Stack Exchange](http://stackexchange.com) now.
+Truth is we have no idea what we're doing ([WANNA JOIN US?](http://careers.stackoverflow.com/jobs/62161/data-science-engineer-stack-exchange)).
 But every now and then we come across something that works a little too well and wonder why we haven't heard about it before.

-We run a niche job board for programmers that has about 2900 jobs on it this morning.
+We run a [niche job board for programmers](http://careers.stackoverflow.com/jobs) that has about 2900 jobs on it this morning.
 Quality has been pretty easy to maintain.
 We have a great spam filter called "The $350 Price Tag".
 Then we have some humans that look over the jobs that get posted looking for problems.
 Overall the system works well, but at 2900 jobs a month that means someone has to look through about 150 jobs every working day.
 They're looking for a needle in a haystack as most (>95%) of the jobs posted are perfectly appropriate for the board, so there's a lot of "wasted" time spent looking for ghosts that aren't there.
 And it's pretty boring to boot.
 I'm sure that person would rather do other things with their time.

 It'd be nice if we had an automated way of dealing with this.
 We have no idea what we're doing, so we frequently just reach into the bag of tricks, pull one out and try it on a problem.
 I'd done that a few times before on this problem, trying Naive Bayes or Regularized Logistic Regression, but had gotten nowhere.
 There are a lot of different ways a job can be appropriate for the board and there are a lot of different ways a job could be not appropriate for the board so coming up with a representative training set was difficult.

 Last week while taking another whack at the problem I Googled "Text Anomaly" and came across David Guthrie's 186 page Ph.
-D. thesis called "Unsupervised Detection of Anomalous Text".
+D. thesis, [Unsupervised Detection of Anomalous Text](http://nlp.shef.ac.uk/Completed_PhD_Projects/guthrie.pdf).
 There's a lot there, but the novel idea was simple enough (and it worked in his experiments and mine) that I'm surprised I haven't heard about it until now.

 ###Distance to the Textual Complement

 Say you have a bunch of documents.
-You pull one out and want to determine how anomalous it is.
+You pull one out and want to determine how anomalous it is with respect to all the others.
 Here's what you do:

 1. Choose some features to characterize the document in question.
 2. Convert the document to its feature representation.
 3. Treat all the other documents as one giant document and convert that to its feature representation.
 4. Calculate the distance between the two.

-Do this for every document and sort the results descending by distance calculated in step 4.
+Do this for every document and sort the results descending by the distance calculated in step 4.
 The documents at the top of the list are the "most anomalous".

 That's it.
 Pretty simple to understand and implement.
 There are two choices to make: which features, and which distance metric to use.